*As an Amazon Associate we earn from qualifying purchases.

 After translocation, the hornbeam tree has to be given the appropriate care and attention.
 The rehabilitation of the tree and its long-term life depend on adequate watering, mulching, and shelter from adverse weather.

-Con: Not Well-Adapted to Drought Conditions
+Con: Not Well-Adapted

-Con: Tendency to Form Multiple Trunks
+Con: Multiple Trunks

 The propensity of hornbeam trees to sprout many trunks is one of their traits.
 When a tree sprouts new shoots from the base or lower portions of the trunk, the process is known as multi-stemming or coppicing.
 The multi-trunk look of hornbeam trees might be aesthetically pleasing to certain gardeners, but it can also provide challenges in some circumstances.